Skip to main content

 • Dignity – to live without fear of shame or ridicule brought on by another’s words or actions.

-• Safety – to encourage the person, their family and friends and professionals who support them to balance the person’s right to autonomy and self-determination with safety, a sheltering environment and nurturing interactions.
+• Safety – To encourage the person, their family and friends and professionals who support them to balance the person’s right to autonomy and self-determination with safety, a sheltering environment and nurturing interactions.

 Learn more about the Alzheimer Society of Manitoba